Officers of the Faculty

 Criteria for Admission

-As per AUB’s bylaws, the OSB Graduate Studies Committee shall act on admission to the MBA program of all applicants.
-Careful consideration will be given to each applicant’s file and a composite score will be used to decide on the applicant’s admission decision.
+- In the OSB, the MBA/OMBA Oversight Committee shall act on admission to the MBA program of all applicants.
 For additional information on graduate admissions, refer to the Admissions section of this catalogue.

 Program Components